wp-plugins/hello-darth/readme.txt

 == Description ==

 This little plugin is in homage to my geek friends who love to hate Lord Vader.
-When activated you will randomly see a quote from <cite>Darth Vader's IMDB page in the upper right of your admin screen on every page.
+When activated you will randomly see a quote from <cite>Darth Vader's IMDB page</cite> in the upper right of your admin screen on every page.
 HT to Matt Mullenberg for the original code.

 == Installation ==